Three (2002 film): The Wheel

 A puppet master (known as Hun lakhon lek) named Master Tao lies dying in his bed after he has drowned his wife and son.
-Tao fears of a curse coming from his puppets, which will exact their improper owners misery should they take hold of them.
+Tao fears a curse coming from his puppets, which will exact their improper owners misery should they take hold of them.
 He is later burned alive inside his house with the spirits of his wife and son becoming witnesses.
 His rival, Master Tong, a tutor for traditional Thai dance connected to Hun lakhon lek (known as Khon) attempts to steal the puppets to raise his prestige.
-However, this causes deaths of many people in the troupe.
-Tong eventually meets the same fate as Tao when the house he is in catches flames and burns down.
+However, this causes the deaths of many people in the troupe.
+Tong eventually meets the same fate as Tao when the house he is in catches fire and burns down.